carlo-colombo/elixir-buildpacks/README.md

 This stack support `org.cloudfoundry.stacks.cflinuxfs3` (`cloudfoundry/cnb:cflinuxfs3`) and `io.github.carlo-colombo.elixir-builder`

+### Know limitations

+* It does not support `Phoenix`, it has been only tested with _easy_ elixir projects as https://github.com/carlo-colombo/telegram-poller

 ## How to build an image with pack

 ### Using the builder image